hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 In AU Base, base resource profiles inform a reader of which concepts are considered relevant to a particular resource type when used in an Australian context including extensions, terminology, and identifiers.

 AU Base is intentionally designed to be a dependency for all Australian implementation guides, and to encourage [derivation](http://hl7.org/fhir/profiling.html) from AU Base resource profiles.
-These base resource profiles do not force conformance to localised concepts or prescribe usage in particular scenarios.*
+These base resource profiles do not force conformance to localised concepts or prescribe usage in particular scenarios.

 When modelling AU Base resource profiles:
 * Open: profiles are defined as open, allowing additional elements and rules.
 This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.
 * Extensions: extensions are explicitly modelled in the profile to identify the nationally agreed extension to use for a particular concept.
-* Cardinality: cardinality is only constrained where there is national agreement that for all use cases in the Australian healthcare context the cardinality restriction needs to be applied (e.g., legislative requirements).
+* Cardinality: cardinality is only constrained where there is national agreement that for all use cases in the Australian healthcare context the cardinality restriction needs to be applied (e.g. legislative requirements).
 * Terminology Binding: where possible, elements are bound to the nationally recognised value set which is either inherited from the FHIR standard or a localised value set.
 Localisation occurs through a number of mechanisms including nationally maintained clinical reference sets in the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/), terminology published by government agencies such as the [Australian Bureau of Statistics](https://www.abs.gov.au/), [Australian Institute of Health and Welfare](https://www.aihw.gov.au/), [Services Australia](https://www.servicesaustralia.gov.au/), and use case projects that contribute additional concepts as needed for use in implementation.
-  * by default, bindings specified in AU Base are [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to indicate the recommended local terminology.
+  * By default, bindings specified in AU Base are [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to indicate the recommended local terminology.
 The binding can be stronger where either binding inherited by the FHIR standard is stronger (and therefore cannot be relaxed) or where there is strong national agreement on the terminology for use in an Australian healthcare context across use cases.
-  * where multiple terminologies are recognised for use in the Australian healthcare context, the set of terminologies are described using as [additional bindings](http://hl7.org/fhir/tools/StructureDefinition/additional-binding), for example [AU Base Medication](StructureDefinition-au-medication.html), `Medication.code` uses additional bindings to describe usage of Australian Medicines Terminology, PBS Item Codes, MIMS, and GTIN.
+  * Where multiple terminologies are recognised for use in the Australian healthcare context, the set of terminologies are described using [additional bindings](http://hl7.org/fhir/tools/StructureDefinition/additional-binding), for example [AU Base Medication](StructureDefinition-au-medication.html), `Medication.code` uses additional bindings to describe usage of Australian Medicines Terminology, PBS Item Codes, MIMS, and GTIN.
 * Slice Constraints: slicing is avoided as much as possible.
 Slicing limits the opportunities for downstream IGs and applications to define their own business rules.
 Slicing, where present, is used to either include an extension or to define a real world concept that cannot be meaningfully modelled using another profiling technique, and is left open to allow for flexibility.
 * References (target resources or profiles): references are not constrained to avoid limiting the opportunities for downstream IGs and applications to define their own business rules.
 * Type choices: types are restricted only where there is national agreement to restrict that usage in Australia.
-Additionally, AU Base data type profiles suitable for usage for that particular element are added to the set of type choices (e.g., [AU IHI](StructureDefinition-au-ihi.html) in the `Patient.identifier` element in [AU Base Patient](StructureDefinition-au-patient.html)).
+Additionally, AU Base data type profiles suitable for usage for that particular element are added to the set of type choices (e.g. [AU IHI](StructureDefinition-au-ihi.html) in the `Patient.identifier` element in [AU Base Patient](StructureDefinition-au-patient.html)).
 * Must Support and Obligations: _Must Support_ or Obligation is not present as there is no assertion of required support for any of the elements profiled in this guide for a particular usage.

-Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g., Basic, Observation, and Device).
+Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, and Device).
 For these resource types, AU Core or a downstream use case IG can profile directly instead of inheriting from an AU Base profile.

 #### Generic Use Case Resource Profile Approach

-In AU Base, generic use case resource profiles (e.g., [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html), profile a FHIR resource to define structures relevant to a particular use case but do not prescribe conformance for a particular actor or scenario.
+In AU Base, generic use case resource profiles (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html), profile a FHIR resource to define structures relevant to a particular use case but do not prescribe conformance for a particular actor or scenario.
 These profiles are intended to be temporary, and are included in AU Base where there is:
 * sufficient community need for national level agreement on the 'what' for a use case
 * sufficient community agreement on the 'what' for a use case
 * there is no upcoming IG project that covers the scope of the use case